 Public lands are where some of Americans’ greatest adventures happen.
 These national monuments are the places we go to ride our bikes.
 Traverse tall peaks.
 Run rugged trails.
 Camp.
 Climb.
 Paddle.
 Hike.
 Swim.
 Picnic.
 Chill.

-Yet today, 27 public lands—wild lands and marine sanctuaries from Maine to Hawaii—are under threat.
-At President Trump’s request, they are under review by the U.S. Department of the Interior, which could decide to shrink the acreage or revoke the protected status of these spectacular national treasures—3 million acres shared by all Americans.
+Yet today, our public lands—wild lands and marine sanctuaries from Maine to Hawaii—are under threat.
+The U.S. Department of the Interior reviewed 27 monuments at President Trump’s request, and has now moved to shrink the acreage of four national monuments and change the way six others are managed.
+This is an unprecedented overhaul to the protected status of these spectacular national treasures—3 million acres shared by all Americans.

-As a company of and for people who love the outdoors, we can’t let that happen.
-We can’t give up an inch—or an acre.
+As a company of and for people who love the outdoors, we can’t sit quietly by and let this happen.
 We are actively working to conserve, protect and restore the places we play.

 Photo of Rio Grande del Norte National Monument by Jason Hatfield